jonmartinms/Xbox-GDK-Samples/Samples/System/SimpleUserModel/readme_en-us.md

 If using a PC, set the active solution platform to Gaming.Desktop.x64.

-*For more information, see* Running samples*, in the GDK documentation.*
+*For more information, see* Running samples, *in the GDK documentation.*

 # Using the Sample